Enterprise-CMCS/seatool-compare/docs/docs/development-workflows/dynamodb-table-restore.md

 nav_order: 6
 ---

-# Subscribing to Alerts
+# Point in time recovery(PITR)
 {: .no_toc }

-How-to to subscribe to alerts from a stage.
+How-to to restore dynamodb table from point in time recovery(PITR).
 {: .fs-6 .fw-300 }

 ## Table of contents